thecristen/dotcom/README.md

 To run the tests, do the following:

 * Make sure docker is [installed](https://docs.docker.com/docker-for-mac/install/) and running: we run the tests in docker to ensure we get consistent images across platforms.
-* Start wiremock
-`npm run wiremock`
-* Start a mocked server ready for docker:
-`npm run server:mocked`
-* Run backstop tests in docker:
-`npm run backstop:test`
+* Run `npm run backstop` which starts up wiremock, a mocked phoenix server, and when those are up, kicks off backstop testing in docker

 Note: If you are not running on OSX or Windows, you'll need to modify the `STATIC_HOST=host.docker.internal` in the commands.